It's not magic

 He could just as easily be talking about Sales Fracking™ Buyer Intent Data - an analogous new technology with tremendous potential - but also one that requires work behind the scenes.
 Both technologies hold tremendous potential for industrial companies - creating new capabilities and reducing waste.
 Both also require thinking in multiple dimensions and even designing new approaches.

-In the case of Sales Fracking Data, it's interesting to observe the positive and negative reactions of both marketing and sales - and further some of the ingenious designs that exploit the new capabilities..
+In the case of Sales Fracking Data, it's interesting to observe the positive and negative reactions of bothsales and marketing teams - and further some of the ingenious designs that exploit the new capabilities presented by buyer intent signals.

 Most marketing and sales folks have a common initial reaction as they begin to recognize the incredible power of buyer intent data to allow companies to focus marketing and sales resources on buyers that are actively researching a given product or service.

-Marketers love the insights, but then sometimes recoil when they realize that their staff and budget is often built around lead generation...which buyer intent data should supplement but some fear will replace.
+Marketers love the insights from B2B intent data, but then sometimes recoil when they realize that their staff and budget is often built around lead generation...which buyer intent data should supplement but some fear will replace.
+They need to understand how third party data can integrate with their first party intent data to provide more insight into target accounts, prospects' buying journey, profiles of their target audience, and how good intent data can give them a competitive edge in identifying and nurturing qualified leads.

 Organizationally, however, there's a clear benefit that CEOs and presidents understand.